[ UNIVERSITY PROFESSOR ]

 Alberto’s research has been centered on how the law may be used to improve people’s lives, in particular through the adoption of power-shifting reforms countering social, health, economic, and political disparities of access within society.

-He’s the author of more than forty scientific articles and several books.
-The latest is ‘Lobbying for Change: Find Your Voice to Create a Better Society’, which provides a timely analysis and guide to levelling the democratic playing field by empowering ordinary citizens to speak up and inform policy decisions at local, national and international level.
+He’s the author of more than sixty scientific articles and a dozen books.
+His first trade book – ‘Lobbying for Change: Find Your Voice to Create a Better Society’ – provides a timely analysis and guide to levelling the democratic playing field by empowering ordinary citizens to speak up and inform policy decisions at local, national and international level.
+It was translated into Italian and Spanish.

 Alberto is also a permanent visiting professor at the University of Tokyo School of Public Policy, the College of Europe, in Bruges and a scholar at the O’Neill Institute for National and Global Health Law as well as fellow at The Rutgers Institute for Corporate Social Innovation at Rutgers University.